Welcome to the Bubble Tea capital of the Northwest

 Take the Burke Gilman Trail

 Get in a few extra steps and take the Burke Gilman Trail!
 The Burke-Gilman Trail is a popular recreational trail for walkers, runners, cyclists, skaters and commuters.
-Take the road exit at University Way NE and travel north to NE 41st for the south entrance to Street Fair!
+Take the road exit at University Way NE and travel north to NE 43rd St to enjoy the festival stage, visit the welcome tent, and shop the artist market!
 Beside the Burke Gilman, here are a few resources to help plan your trip, Google Map Biking DirectionsSDOT’s Online Biking Guide Map, or download the Seattle Biking Map.

 Traveling by Car